 Economic Strengthening & Livelihoods: Poverty threatens the efficacy of HIV care and treatment, as families are often forced to choose between paying for medication, sending their children to school, or keeping land and tools.
 Poverty also increases the spread of HIV by creating the need to leave home for work or engage in transactional sex.
 IRD combats poverty by working with local people and organizations in Ethiopia, Swaziland, and Mozambique to provide safe economic opportunities for families affected by HIV.
 For example, in the Women First program in Mozambique, women sell in-demand household goods and educate their communities on HIV prevention and other health concerns.

 An estimated 1.2 million Ethiopians live with HIV/AIDS—a cause of vulnerability for... more

 Ethiopia’s 74 million people have among the lowest per capita access to healthcare... more

-The goal of Health Linkages and National Networks (HLNN) is to increase awareness o... more
+The Health Linkages and National Networks (HLNN) is enhancing protection of Iraqi r... more

 Following political unrest in their home country, approximately 45,000 refugees fro... more

 Starting in September 2004, IRD implemented the Reducing Stigma and Discrimination... more

 For over a decade, Inhambane province, Mozambique, has experienced severe cyclones... more

 While Mozambique is seen as a rare country to have successfully rebounded from year... more